Fwzia/Guess-game/README.md

 User inputs the lower bound and upper bound of the range.

-you only have 3 Chances to guess th right number
+you only have 3 Chances to guess the right number

 **HAVE FUN!**